How to Set Up Monitoring Alerts

 Slack alert triggered

-Once the average resource consumption has dipped below the threshold again, a similar Slack notification will be sent indicating that the alert has been resolved:
+Once the average resource consumption has dipped below the threshold again, the alert service sends a similar Slack notification to indicate that the alert has been resolved:

 Slack alert resolved